Minime998/obsidian-vault/600-uni-notes/HI209/lecture-17-the-golden-age.md

 ### Music

 1950s was the era of rock and roll
-- was origonal slang for sex
+- was original slang for sex
-- variation on rythem and blues
+- variation on rhythm and blues
-- was very popular for both black and white audiances
+- was very popular for both black and white audiences
 - Elvis was among the famous white musicians
 - another way America spread its culture around the world

 ### Television

-comidies and news were among the popular programming
+comedies and news were among the popular programming
 - sit coms hold over from silent films
-- was not the goldne age of film
+- was not the golden age of film

 ### The Influence of Television on Film

 after the great depression more Americans were going to the movies
 - the rise in television created a step drop of of people going to the movies
-- films in theater were different then what was shown on tv, but tv was free
+- films in theatre were different then what was shown on tv, but tv was free
 - television seemed to be replacing film

 ### New Hollywood